dbdean/dbdean_com/README.md

 ## Research publications

-As of February 2017, I have 558 citations across 70+ publications, with 19 publications having more than 10 citations, and a h-index of 13.
+As of February 2017, I have 651 citations across more than 70 publications, with 21 publications having more than 10 citations, and a h-index of 14.
 More details, and a full list of publications can be found on my [Google Scholar profile][scholar].

 [scholar]: https://scholar.google.com.au/citations?user=RG75LQYAAAAJ